AGM Belief Revision, Semantically: Generalization to Arbitrary Tarskian Base Logics

 The first issue with K\&M's original characterization when generalizing to arbitrary base logics is the possible absence of $\preceq_\K$-minimal elements in $\Mod{\Gamma}$. \begin{observation} For arbitrary base logics, the minimum from \Cref{eq:KM}, required in \Cref{thm:km1991}, might be empty. \end{observation}

 {\mathbb{PL}_\infty} One way this might happen is due to infinite descending $\preceq_\K$-chains of interpretations.
-To illustrate this problem (and to show that it arises even for propositional logic, if the signature is infinite but bases are finite), consider the base logic
+To illustrate this problem (and to show that it arises even for propositional logic, if the signature is infinite), consider the base logic

-i.e., propositional logic with finite bases, but countably infinitely many distinct atomic propositions $\Sigma=\{p_1,p_2,\ldots\}$ (cf. \Cref{example:PLinf}).
+i.e., propositional logic with single-sentence bases, but countably infinitely many distinct atomic propositions $\Sigma=\{p_1,p_2,\ldots\}$ (cf. \Cref{example:PLinf}).
 We will exhibit a base change operator that is compatible with a faithful preorder assignment, yet does violate one of the postulates, due to the problem mentioned above.